Western Canada’s largest distributor of Cornell pumps, parts and services.

 Cornell cutter pumps are designed and manufactured to lead the industry in efficiency, durability and innovation.
 Cornell cutter pumps are hardened to ensure a long lifespan and are specifically shaped to minimize flow restrictions.
 Cutter pumps saves a variety of markets labour and downtime that is required to clean out clogs from their pump systems.

-When looking to increase up-time and save money on labour and outages for you pump systems and Cornell cutter pump is the perfect solution.
+When looking to increase up-time and save money on labour and outages for your pump systems, a Cornell cutter pump is the perfect solution.

 Food Process Pumps